blaze/blaze/docs/source/data_sources.rst

   array([ 1.,  2.,  3.,  4.,  5.,  6.],
         dshape='6 * float32')

-If you are done with the persistent array and want to free its resources, you can just 'drop' the associated data descriptor:
+If you are done with the persistent array and want to physically remove its contents, you can just call the `remove()` method in the associated data descriptor:

 .. doctest::

-  >>> blaze.drop(g.ddesc)
+  >>> g.ddesc.remove()

-After dropping a persistent array this way, any 'open' version you may had of it will no longer be valid.
+After removing a persistent array this way, any 'open' version you may had of it will no longer be valid.
 You won't be able to reopen it either.
 It is effectively deleted.